Fit as a Mama Bear

 Can I use protein powder in place of collagen?

-Protein powder and collagen absorb very differently and can't be interchanged in this recipe.
+Protein powder and collagen absorb very differently.
+So, if you use protein powder in this recipe, the texture will alter.
 Vegan protein powder especially absorbs a lot of liquid (compared to whey protein powder) and is tricky to bake with.
-If you used protein powder in place of collagen you'd end up with very dry or possibly burnt protein granola.

-Yes!
+Yes, you can eat protein granola as cereal.
 It's a crunchy blend of nuts and seeds that makes for a great cereal substitute.
-Just pour your favorite milk on top and you're good to go.
+Just pour your favorite milk on top, and you're good to go.

 Protein granola in a beige bowl with a hand holding a spoon in it.
 Bowl on yellow napkin with a milk jug behind it